bmillham/DJDB/README.md

     a request site.
  3. Warns you about badly formatted date/track/discnumber tags

-A few things that DJDB does very different from Ampache
+###A few things that DJDB does very different from Ampache:
  1. Ampache incorrectly calculates track length.
-A track of 60.9 is calculated as 60 instead of 61. gAmp handles this correctly.
+A track of 60.9 is calculated as 60 instead of 61.
+DJDB handles this correctly.
- 2. Ampache seems to calculate the average bit rate of a file, instead of using what is reported in the file tags. gAmp uses the tags from the file.
+ 2. Ampache seems to calculate the average bit rate of a file, instead of using what is reported in the file tags.
+DJDB uses the tags from the file.
  3. DJDB currently can not figure out if a file is CBR, VBR or ABR, so just uses VBR in the database for all file.
 Since IDJC does not use this information, it shouldn't be a problem.

-Things that need to be done:
+###Things that need to be done:
  1. Allow deleting a catalog.

-Before trying out DJDB, please make a backup of your Ampache database, just to be safe.
+**Before trying out DJDB, please make a backup of your Ampache database, just to be safe.
-I have had no problems with it corrupting my database, but safe is always the best thing!
+I have had no problems with it corrupting my database, but safe is always the best thing!**